ImGhostDev/ImGhostDev/README.md

 cross-sell for a grocery company (05/2021 - 10/2021)
 Event Team Popularity model for popular sport events ranging (12/2021-10/2022) Best communication time analysis (10/2022-Present)

-- 🌱 I’m currently learning how to be an DevOps
--->